rob-blackbourn/RedisGrid/README.md

 # RedisGrid

-A grid module for Redis
+A grid module for Redis.

+There is a python client [RedisGridPy](https://github.com/rob-blackbourn/RedisGridPy).

 ## Status

 This is definately alpha.
 Use at you're own risk.

-It wwas developed on CentOS 7 against Redis 4.0.7.
+It was developed on CentOS 7 against Redis 4.0.7.

 ## Description